V4Fire/Client/src/components/super/i-page/README.md

 ## Basic concepts

 A page component is a special component kind represents a container bound to some URL.
 Why would we need these containers?
-In a world of "static" websites, we have URLs and HTML pages, but nowadays, many sites transform to SPA.
-It means that physically we have only one HTML page, and all the rest pages are virtualized.
-This is a case when we use page components.
-They represent virtual analogs of static HTML pages.
+In the world of "static" websites, we have URLs and HTML pages, but nowadays, many sites are being transformed into SPAs.
+This means that physically we have only one HTML page, and all other pages are virtualized.
+This is the case when we use page components.
+They are virtual counterparts of static HTML pages.

-But there is one more case when we need the real static HTML page - it's an initialization page or the root page.
+But there is one more case where we need a real static HTML page, which is the initialization page or the root page.
-The initialization page contents the default HTML layout, like `head` and `body` tags.
-Also, it loads core CSS and JS dependencies and does other initialization stuff.
+The initialization page contains the default HTML layout, such as `head` and `body` tags.
+In addition, it loads the main CSS and JS dependencies and performs other initialization steps.
 That's why `iPage` has two descendants:

-1. [[iStaticPage]] - super component for static pages;
+1. [[iStaticPage]] - a super class for static pages;
-2. [[iDynamicPage]] - super component for dynamic or virtual pages.
+2. [[iDynamicPage]] - a super class for dynamic or virtual pages.

-So, when you want to create a new page, you should inherit from one of these, but not from  `iPage`.
+So, when you want to create a new page, you must inherit from one of these, not `iPage`.

 ## API